Anastasia-Labs/single-asset-staking-offchain/README.md

 data StakingSetNode = MkSetNode
   { key :: StakingNodeKey  -- owner wallet's PaymentPubKeyHash
-  , next :: StakingNodeKey -- next PaymentPubKeyHash in a list of lexicographically sorted key hashes }
+  , next :: StakingNodeKey -- next PaymentPubKeyHash in a list of lexicographically sorted key hashes {- This field tells us which Staking Campaign this node belongs to.
+     Each Staking Campaign is uniquely identified by a Config UTxO containing an NFT (configCS.configTN) -}
+  , configTN :: TokenName
+  }

 data StakingNodeKey = Key BuiltinByteString | Empty